liubufan1998/minimum-k-VC-computation/README.md

 - `-k` specifies the k-value for the vertex connectivity.

 ## Example
-Here is an example command to compute the exact maximum 6-bundle for the 'tech-as-caida2007.bin' graph with k=16:
+Here is an example command to compute the exact minimum 16-VC for the 'tech-as-caida2007.bin' graph with k=16:

 ```sh
 ./VCtoB -g datasets/tech-as-caida2007.bin -k 16